-So let’s start off with the basics, shall we?
-In order to recognize how important mortgage credit reports are, you first have to understand what they are.
+So let’s start with the basics, shall we?
+To recognize how important mortgage credit reports are, you first have to understand what they are.
 They really are a basic concept.
 When mortgage companies are considering you for a mortgage loan (and deciding what interest rate they will charge you), they want copies of all three of your credit reports.
 If your husband/wife will also be on the loan, they want copies of all three of their credit reports also.
 That equates to pages and pages to analyze in their loan acceptance process.
 That takes too much time.

-So, in come Mortgage Reporting Companies.
+So, income Mortgage Reporting Companies.
 Instead of your mortgage lender having to pour over these endless pages of credit reports, they hire these mortgage reporting companies to do that for them.
 Mortgage reporting companies order copies of your credit reports and consolidate them into one report.
 This consolidated report created by the mortgage reporting company is called, you guessed it, your mortgage credit report.
 It is the information found in this report that is used by mortgage lenders to decide your acceptance or denial for your loan, and of course your interest rate.
 Everything to do with your mortgage loan rests on the information found in your mortgage credit report.